DuheeH/Automate-DevEnv-AWS/README.md

 #### AWS Hosted Dev Env

 This terraform project allows users to automate the provisioning and configuration of a developer environment hosted on AWS.
+This project will be updated to include a private subnet, bastion host, Load Balancer, and an Autoscaling Group.

 #### Sources